+to a surface of the surface of the 1

 incorporated in any proposed

-incorporated in any proposed

 redevelopment consistent with

 Climate Smart Communities

 Certification Program

 1.2.1: Provide local incentives for the

 incorporation of solar panels

 1.2.2: Implement the

 recommendations of the

 Kingston Climate Action Plan.

 Objective 1.3.: Promote urban agriculture as a

-- sustainable practice as a part of
+sustainable practice as a part of

 local and regional food systems

 change, with a focus on Midtown

 1.3.1: Inform the public to the benefits

-1.5.1. of Urban Agriculture
+of Urban Agriculture

 1.3.2: Incorporate urban agriculture

-1.3.2.

-1 2 2. into the new zoning code
+into the new zoning code

 1.3.3: Institute design review for urban

-4.2.4 agriculture projects
+agriculture projects

 1.3.4: Allow urban agriculture in City Medium Director Cornell

 parks (2023) Parks Cooperative,

-Rupco, USDA,
+r Rupco, USDA,

 4H Clubs,

 YMCA,

 Religious

 Organizations

 Objective1.4: Promote a city-wide aesthetic

-- and culture that is vibrant,
+o bjeethrein h and culture that is vibrant,

 attracts visitors to the City, and

 makes Kingston a more effective

 center for government,

 commerce and culture in Ulster

 County

 1.4.1: Create a cohesive design for

-1.4.1.

-public infrastructure and signage
+1.7.1. public infrastructure and signage

 that celebrates the qualities of

 each of the City's primary

 neighborhoods

-1.4.2: Review permitting procedure for
+1 4 2 Review permitting procedure for -

-outdoor events
+1.4.2: outdoor events

+1.1.2

 1.4.3: Encourage/require that

 businesses stay open during

-evening hours
+- 1 5 evening hours

 Goal 2 Promote maintenance and

 improvement of existing stable

 neighborhoods outside the

 "mixed-use cores"

-1 1

-Objective 2.1: Significantly reduce the number
+Objective 2.1: Significantly reduce the number 1

 of illegal conversions of single-

 and two-family dwellings

 2.1.1: Significantly increase the

 penalties for illegal conversion of

 one-, two-, and three family

 residential uses to multifamily

-2.1.2: Expand the City's Rental
+2.1.2: Expand the City's Rental -

+2.1.2.
 Registration Program

 Objective 2.2: Encourage improvement of

-existing residences
+Objective 2.2. existing residences

 2.2.1: Provide grants or low-interest

+2.2.1: -

-loans for home improvements
+2.2.2. loans for home improvements

-2.2.2: Require stricter property

-maintenance laws for residential
+2.2.2: Require stricter property maintenance laws for residential

-uses
+011 11 0.0 USES

 Objective 2.3: Increase homeownership to be

 more consistent with Ulster

 County averages

 2.3.1: Promote homeownership by

 low- and moderate-income

 households

 Objective 2.4: Maintain and promote

 traditional architectural form

 consistent with the existing

 neighborhoods, including

 provision of front porches, short

 setbacks, and traditional building

 scales

 2.4.1 Develop form-based policies for

 infill development on vacant lots

 to ensure new houses

 compliment neighboring

 properties with respect to

 placement, mass and orientation

 to the street

 Objective 2.5: Promote social interaction

 through the provision of

 neighborhood gardens,

 community gardens, parks and

 other open spaces

 2.5.1: Development of institutional

 supports for urban agriculture

 activities by community groups

 Goal 3: Preserve constrained lands as

 open space, agriculture or very

 low-density residential clustered